ray2501/tcl-lmdb/README.md

 The `env_handle stat` return statistics list about the LMDB environment.

+The `env_handle get_maxreaders` get the maximum number of threads/reader
+slots for the environment.

+The `env_handle get_maxkeysize` get the maximum size of keys and -dupsort data we can write.
+Default 511.

 The `env_handle close` command close the environment and release the memory map.
 This command returns 0 on success, and in the case of error, a Tcl error is thrown.